thiyagu-7/365-days-of-code/log.md

 * Advent code code - Day 3 - part I
   * Allocating a grid leads to OOM - need more heap to solve
   * Another solution that finds intersection of lines without a 2D grid

+### Day 84, December 26, 2019
+* Advent of code - Day 3 part II
+  * Solved using the grid approach
+  * Optimized the same grid approach without a 2d grid.
+Stored the visited points in a hashmap with the cost
+* Clash of code